Ohtar10/wtsp/cli/README.rst

 Support
 -------

-The best way to get support is to create a Github,
+The best way to get support is to create a Github ticket.

 Contribution
 ------------